venetak/natural-language-parser/README.md

 ## How it Works

-The parser accepts text written in English, breaks it down to its building components and builds a syntax tree representing the hierarchical structure of the sentence.
+The parser accepts an input in English, breaks it down to its building components and builds a syntax tree representing the hierarchical structure of a sentence.

 ![syntax tree](https://github.com/venetak/natural-language-parser/blob/main/img/tree.PNG?raw=true)